When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Methods

 \subsection{Evaluation Metrics}

 Following~\cite{tan2019efficientnet}, we define model efficiency as the ratio of detection performance to model size:

 Higher values indicate better performance per unit of storage cost.
 The scaling factor of 10 is chosen so that the efficiency score is interpretable around unity: a model achieving mAP$_{50} = 0.5$ with a 5\,MB footprint yields $\mathrm{Eff} = 1.0$, providing a natural break-even reference.
-We adopt model size (MB) rather than FLOPs as the denominator for two reasons: (1) model size is a fixed, resolution-independent quantity, whereas FLOPs vary with input resolution and would confound the experimental design; (2) model size directly captures deployment cost in memory-constrained edge environments.
+We adopt model size (MB) rather than FLOPs as the denominator for three reasons: (1) model size is a fixed, resolution-independent quantity, whereas FLOPs vary with input resolution and would confound the experimental design; (2) model size directly captures the deployment cost most relevant to practitioners selecting models for memory-constrained edge devices --- it is the quantity they read off a model card before deployment; (3) model size is resolution-invariant, making it the appropriate denominator for an experiment that explicitly varies resolution as an independent axis.

 We acknowledge that model size is an imperfect proxy for computational cost: a model twice as large does not necessarily require twice the inference time.
 However, our conclusions are robust to this choice: \cref{sec:pareto} independently confirms the same ranking using a throughput-based criterion (FPS), and \cref{sec:additional-metrics} shows that the efficiency ordering is invariant to the choice of numerator metric.
 Secondary metrics including mAP$_{50\text{-}95}$, precision, and recall are reported in \cref{sec:additional-metrics} for completeness.